KathiraveluLab/robin/README.md

 ### Configuration
 Create the configuration file config.json.
-Sample can be found at etc/config.json.sample
+Sample can be found at etc/config.sample.json.

 {
   "cookie_name": "uniplaces", <-- The name of the cookie.->
   "expires": "2592000000", <-- expired after, in milliseconds.->
-  "default_deployment": "A", <-- The default deployment.->
+  "default_deployment": "www.uniplaces.com", <-- The default deployment.->
   "proxy_port": "8000", <-- Optional port for the proxy.
 Default, 80.->

   "deployments": [ <-- Can be more than two deployments. ->